rafaqz/Rasters.jl/README.md

 [![Build Status](https://travis-ci.org/rafaqz/GeoData.jl.svg?branch=master)](https://travis-ci.org/rafaqz/GeoData.jl)
 [![Codecov](https://codecov.io/gh/rafaqz/GeoData.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/rafaqz/GeoData.jl)

-The core goal of GeoData is to define common types and methods for accessing and working with spatial data in Julia, such as 2 or multidimensional raster arrays.
+GeoData.jl defines common types and methods for accessing and working with spatial data in Julia, such as 2 or multidimensional raster arrays.
+It provides general types `GeoArray`, `GeoStack`, and `GeoSeries`, and source specific types for loading GDAL, NetCDF and other file types, available when packages like ArchGDAL.jl or NCDatasets.jl are loaded.

-It provides basic concrete data types, but may also be used as a library to add standardised data manipulation and plotting to other geospatial data packages.
+GeoData.jl is useful both as a scripting tool, and as a library of standardised data manipulation for use in other geospatial data and modelling packages.

 GeoData.jl extends
 [DimensionalData.jl](https://github.com/rafaqz/DimensionalData.jl) so that data